martin31821/iris-kas/README.md

 ## How does it work?
 The file `kas-irma6.yml` is the main configuration file and describes how KAS should prepare our build environment.
 It is also used to generate various config files, such as yocto's `local.conf`.
-The files `kas-ci.yml` and `kas-irma6.yml` contain build environment specific configurations, e.g. where caches are saved.
+The file `kas-developer.yml` contains build environment specific configurations, e.g. where caches are saved.

 For a detailed documentation, please visit [https://kas.readthedocs.io/en/latest/](https://kas.readthedocs.io/en/latest/)